A Reliable Self-Organized Distributed Complex Network for Communication of Smart Agents: Simulation Details

-\begin{enumerate} \item \textbf{Base strategy:} Here, regardless of learning or the weights of the neural network, decisions follow a random pattern that either increases the radius or leaves it unchanged.
-This process continues until each agent is connected to at least five other agents, at which point it can be claimed that all agents belong to a single large component. \item \textbf{Smart strategy:} Here, agents are initialized with pre-stored neural network weights, and decision-making is carried out based on this neural network.
+\begin{enumerate} \item \textbf{Minimum k-Degree strategy:} In this approach, one of the fundamental and classical algorithms for self‑organizing networks, decisions follow a random process that either increases the radius or leaves it unchanged.
+This process continues until each agent becomes connected to at least k other agents, ensuring that all agents belong to a single large connected component. \item \textbf{k‑Nearest Neighbor strategy:} This is another classical algorithm for self‑organizing networks, in which agents strive to establish connections specifically with their k nearest neighbors.
+In this case, agents gradually increase their communication radius until they are connected to k other agents, after which the radius remains fixed.
+If the number of connections exceeds k, the agent begins reducing its radius until it once again reaches the desired degree k. \item \textbf{Smart strategy:} Here, agents are initialized with pre-stored neural network weights, and decision-making is carried out based on this neural network.
 By observing their surrounding environment, agents determine their current state and decide whether to increase or decrease their transmission radius.
 In this way, each agent, without any knowledge of the decisions made by other agents, selects the best decision for itself. \item \textbf{Smart cooperative strategy:} This strategy is similar to the second strategy, in which each agent makes its decisions based on a neural network, with the difference that here we also observe a form of request exchange among agents.
 In this case, agents that, from their perspective, have not yet reached an optimal state, or are still connected to only a few other agents relative to the surrounding density, send their location information to others.
 Any other agent with a small transmission radius but within the range of the requesting agent receives this information.
 The receiving agent then calculates whether accepting the request (i.e., increasing its radius to cover the distance between the two agents) would result in a reduction of its Hamiltonian.

 The difference in Hamiltonian can be easily computed for the receiving agent (index $i$ indicates the receiver and index $j$ indicates the sender) using the following relationship.

 It is also important to note that this calculated Hamiltonian difference considers only the scenario where the receiving agent connects solely to the requesting agent; there may be several other agents present that it could connect to or request them to connect.
 This situation fosters a type of collaboration among the agents, as the reduction in the Hamiltonian for the receiving agent also leads to a decrease in the Hamiltonian for the requesting agent and induces changes in the agents situated between them. \end{enumerate}